-I just returned today from Cornwall and Wales; friend and fellow guide Scott Burk was with me for the first two weeks of a three week journey and did a fabulous job of driving the winding backroads of Great Britain.
-After Scott returned to the US, however, I then drove the final week alone.
-We experienced a lot more than the highways and byways of Great Britain.
+I just returned today

+from England; Scott Burk was with me for the first two weeks of a three week journey and did a fabulous job of driving the winding backroads of Great Britain until he returned.
+I then drove the final week alone.
+We experienced a lot more than the highways and byways of Great Britain that is the focus of this post.
 I have to say, however, that driving in this part of the world was a constant sub-theme each and every day.
 I've driven in a lot of places, including several where the practice is to drive on the left - South Africa, New Zealand, Australia, and Ireland, to name a few.
 And I've driven in Great Britain, though it's been over ten years.
 Cornwall, however, seems to have it's own special niche in the category of most challenging places to drive - much of it having to do with the last tip in this post.